atzkenneth/dragonfly_gen/README.md

 In the `genfromligand/` directory, Dragonfly can be applied to generate molecules based on a template SMILES string, using the following command.

-`-config 603` will sample molecules biased by the properties of the ligand in the SDF.
+`-config 603` will sample molecules biased by the properties of the ligand in the SMILES-string.
 Properties include molecular weight, rotatable bonds, hydrogen bond acceptors, hydrogen bond donors, polar surface area, and lipophilicity expressed as MolLogP.

 `-config 680` will sample molecules unbiased by the properties.
 ```